Skip to content

 What this tool does

 This tool applies envelope-style budgeting to your monthly income.
-Enter your monthly income and three percentages for needs, wants, and savings.
-The calculator ensures the percentages sum to 100%, then shows the pound amount allocated to each envelope and the annual savings total.
-Default values use the classic 50/30/20 split, but any combination that adds to 100% works.
-The tool sets allocations; it doesn't track actual spending.
+Enter your monthly take-home income and three percentages for needs, wants, and savings.
+The calculator validates that the percentages sum to 100%, then shows the amount allocated to each envelope in your local currency and projects the annual savings total.
+The result represents how much you would direct to each category based on your chosen split—the classic 50/30/20 rule (50% needs, 30% wants, 20% savings) is the default, but any combination totalling 100% works.
+This tool sets allocations only; it does not track actual spending, forecast future balance changes, or account for tax, debt repayment, or irregular expenses.
+Use it to visualize how different budget splits distribute your income.

 Enter Values